MENU

 By Car: Nebraska City is located in Southeast Nebraska along the Missouri River and is easily accessible by several major interstates and highways.

 By Train, Bus, or Air: Nebraska City is approximately 50 miles from Omaha Eppley Airfield (OMA) and 60 miles from the Lincoln Airport (LNK).
-The Omaha airport is larger and generally provides more flight options and at lower fares than travel into Lincoln.
+The Omaha airport is larger and generally provides more flight options and lower cost than Lincoln.
 The closest bus and train depots are also located in Omaha and Lincoln.*

-It is very hard to predict the weather in Nebraska.
-It can change dramatically from day to day.
-Southeast Nebraska experiences a full spectrum of seasonal ideals and extremes from very cold in the winter to very hot and humid in the summer—and sometimes a little bit of unseasonable everything mixed in between—just to keep things interesting.
+It is difficult to predict the weather in Nebraska; it can change dramatically from day to day or from morning to night.
+Southeast Nebraska experiences a full spectrum of seasonal ideals and extremes from very cold in the winter (-20 degrees Fahrenheit) to very hot (triple digits) in the summer.

 Other

-KHN staff is available during regular office hours, Monday-Friday.
+KHN staff is almost always available during business hours: 10-5 Monday-Friday.

-During exhibitions, the KHN Gallery is open to the public from 10 am to 5 pm.
+During exhibitions, KHN's Gallery is regularly open to the public 10-5 Monday-Friday.

 Because there are only two staff members at KHN, visitors are encouraged to call ahead as offsite meetings or appointments may occasionally require our absence.